librato/api-docs/source/includes/_metrics.md

 }
 ```

->Return the metric `cpu_temp` with up to four measurements at resolution 60:
+>Example Request: Return the metric `cpu_temp` with up to four measurements at resolution 60:

 ```shell
 curl \